Patrick Rowe (cricketer)

 Rowe made his first-class debut on 11 December 2020 for Australia A as a concussion substitute for Cameron Green against a touring India side at the SCG after Green was struck on the head in his follow-through whilst bowling from a drive by Jasprit Bumrah.
 Prior to his first-class debut, he was named in Australia's squads for the 2018 Under-19 Cricket World Cup and the 2020 Under-19 Cricket World Cup.
 He made his Twenty20 debut on 3 January 2022, for the Melbourne Stars in the 2021–22 Big Bash League season.

+In late 2023 Rowe began playing in Zimbabwe for the Mid West Rhinos.